Self Management Tips

 Instead of staying focused on the essential tasks that require a more extended period of sustained focus, we let email derail our to-do listsSure, we get things done, but they are only transactional accomplishments.
 Responding to an unimportant email gives us the feeling of accomplishment without accomplishing anything.

-If you want to get more done at work, close down your email and check it only at specific times during the day.
+If you’d like to get more done at work, please close down your email and check it only at specific times during the day.
 Manage your team’s expectations about this rule so no one expects an instant reply.
 It would also help if you encouraged your employees to try this technique.
 You’ll find it easier for everyone to do more at work when they have permission to focus.

 It will be hard to disconnect at first.
 No one wants to feel out of the loop, but I promise that your colleagues will find you if there is a real emergency.
 You might be surprised to find out how many “urgent” emails were never very urgent.
 And you’ll be happy to discover how much time you have in your workday.